T-parrish/100daysofcode/r1-log.md

 ### R1D14
 ☕️️️ Brushed up on Bcrypt, Learned a bunch about Passport and JWT authentication.
 Big ups to @traversymedia for top-notch lessons and tutorials - definitely my favorite teacher along with @andrew_j_mead for Node and React content. #100DaysOfCode

+### R1D15
+🍕 Last day in Florence today.
+Found out that most museums are closed on Mondays, so we explored until the thunderstorm hit.
+After that -> @Deliveroo pizza, a bottle of wine, and finished routing + validation for this MERN project.
+Tomorrow, Venice! #100DaysOfCode